Can a Lawyer Help With an IRS Payment Plan?

 If you have fallen behind on your tax payments, the IRS has a variety of payment options that may be helpful to your situation.
 When it comes to tax season, this may be more than just a matter of calculating what you owe and sending in a check.

-The Internal Revenue Service (IRS) offers several ways for taxpayers to pay their annual income tax liability, including setting up an installment agreement and offering a partial payment.
+The Internal Revenue Service (IRS) offers several ways for taxpayers to pay their annual income tax liability, including a full payment, short-term payment plan, as well as setting up an installment agreement and offering a partial payment.
 A taxpayer with an installment agreement will make monthly payments until the full amount is paid off.

 How Do IRS Tax Payment Plans Work?